PaddlePaddle/Paddle/doc/design/refactor/distributed_architecture.md

 As mentioned above, the implementation of IR is [Program](../program.md).

-[Executor](../executor.md) converts and parses the IR to a prefered graph for final execution.
+[Executor](../executor.md) converts and parses the IR to a preferred graph for final execution.
 For local training you generally use `Executor` to run the graph locally.
 For any kind of distributed training, you can use `RemoteExecutor` to specify desired distributed training method with some optional arguments.

 ### PaddlePaddle Converter